blikblum/marionette.routing/docs/configuration.md

  Property that defines the region where the top level views will be rendered

-## `middleware`

-  A cherrytree middleware to be used by the route.
-May be removed from public interface in the future.

 ## `destroyRouter(routerInstance)`

   Cleanup a router.
 This is mostly used for testing.